Skip to main content

 Services & digital trade

-Digital trade & the digital economy
+Digital trade and the digital economy

 Australia’s Digital Trade Strategy provides a framework for Australia to maximise economic growth by shaping an enabling environment for digital trade.
 It guides Australia’s practical action as a leader in digital trade, informing our work to develop digital trade rules to deliver commercial benefits and push back against digital protectionism.